Control Statements in C

 • It is used to execute an instruction or sequence/block of instructions only if a condition is fulfilled/satisfied.

-• In if statements, expression is evaluated first and then, depending on whether the value of the expression (relation or condition) is “true” or “false”, it transfers the control to a particular statement or a group of statements.
+• In if statements, the expression is evaluated first, and then, depending on whether the value of the expression (relation or condition) is “true” or “false”, it transfers the control to a particular statement or a group of statements.

 • C provides three basic selection structures.